opensauceryafrica/typescript-soc-graphql-api-template/readme.md

 # bysect

 Wallet as a Service infrastructure for cryptocurrencies.

 ## Architecture

-Bysect is built with Typescript but uses Golang's idea of a multi-module workspaces setup and implements a service oriented approach for resource sharing and service distribution - `one codebase, multiple servers`.
+Bysect is built with Typescript as a single module with concern separation.
+No microservice BS!

-Who needs a queue when you can just `tsc`?
+Who needs a queue when you can just `import`?
 Should we need a queue?
 Then it definitely won't be for cross service communication.

 Known services in this design are: